-Just over 4 years ago Webexpenses was a 10 man operation based in Witney, Oxfordshire.
-Fast forward to 2019… Webexpenses is now a global provider of ‘Software-as-a-Service’, adding over 60 new faces to the workforce, opening offices in the USA and Australia and providing for over 1,500 individual clients at a growth rate of 600% across 66 countries, while helping manage over £200 million worth of expenses in 2018 alongside.
+Just over four years ago Webexpenses was a 10 man operation based in Witney, Oxfordshire.
+Fast forward to 2019 and Webexpenses is a global provider of ‘Software-as-a-Service’, adding over 60 new faces to the workforce, opening offices in the USA and Australia and providing for over 1,500 individual clients at a growth rate of 600% across 66 countries, while helping manage over £200 million worth of expenses in 2018 alongside.

 In light of this development, we are now building on our specialist foundation of expense management and establishing ourselves as a global provider of a wide range of smart solutions that automate traditional manual finance processes.

 Within the wider suite of finance tools come:

 Invoicing processing: a solution designed to improve and automate invoice processing by reducing resource wastage, increasing visibility, and streamlining data access and retrieval for approvers and finance teams.

 Travel management: Obtain the ability to book corporate travel through an exclusive internal platform that falls within your businesses T&E policy, while offering competitive rates and discounts.

 Payments: Gain access to an instant payment platform for fast expense reimbursements and business payments.